Saturday, July 17, 2010

 "Screw Mickey Rourke, son...I'm the friggin pope of Greenwich Village now!"

-Funny how that works--half the time, I don't even know where I am in my own home town, and I've been there nearly all my life.
+Funny how that works: half of the time, I don't even know where I am in my own home town, and I've been there nearly all my life.
+However, in NYC, I'm like a caught fish that's just been released back into the water.
+In my natural habitat, free and unfettered.

 In any case, since this is a blog post and not a book, I feel compelled to shorten what could be a much longer story.